filecoin-project/FIPs/FIPS/fip-xxxx-v3-hamt.md

 See the open go-hamt-ipld PR implementing this change [here](https://github.com/filecoin-project/go-hamt-ipld/pull/63/commits/7eb4d1d2b32ef9a6b5ff5327c8b3252a07ca2f09).
 This is likely a more involved change than other implementations will have since in golang this change requires moving from builtin big.Int to an explicit byte slice.

-### D
-This proposal is to create a new method `SetIfAbsent` which takes a string key and a cbor marshalable value and returns a boolean and an error.
-The boolean return should be true if the key is unset in the HAMT before calling `SetIfAbsent` and false otherwise.

 ## Design Rationale

 ### A & B